-The Company operates the UNICare Savings Plan (the "Plan"), a defined contribution plan open to eligible employees of UNUS Group except employees located in Puerto Rico and employees covered by a collective bargaining agreement.
+The Company operates the UNICare Savings Plan (the "Plan"), a defined contribution plan open to eligible employees of UNUS Group except employees located in Puerto Rico, employees covered by a collective bargaining agreement and employees of certain companies recently acquired by Unilever.
 The Plan is a qualified retirement plan under section 401(a) of the Internal Revenue Code of 1986 and is subject to the provisions of ERISA.

-Under the Plan the Company matches employee elective deferrals on a sliding scale based on the individual employee's participation status in the Company's primary defined benefit pension plan.
+Under the Plan the Company matches employee elective deferrals at a rate of 100% of the first 5% of compensation contributed by employees.
 In addition, the Company makes a non-elective contribution equal to 4% of compensation for all eligible employees employed after January 1, 2007, whether or not they make elective deferrals to the Plan.
-The Company's matching and non-elective contributions for each of the years ended December 31, 2018 and 2017 was \$1.8 million and \$1.7 million, respectively, and as of those dates amounts owed to the Plan, included in accounts payable and accrued expenses, totaled \$44 thousand and \$87 thousand, respectively.
+The Company's matching and non-elective contributions for each of the years ended December 31, 2019 and 2018 was \$1.2 million and \$1.8 million, respectively, and as of those dates amounts owed to the Plan, included in accounts payable and accrued expenses, totaled \$32 thousand and \$44 thousand, respectively.
 It is the Company's policy to fund the Plan on a current basis.